-At Aaron Sachs and Associates, we work with car accident victims every single day, so we know that our clients often come to us with numerous questions and concerns.
+At Aaron Sachs & Associates, P.C., we work with car accident victims every single day, so we know that our clients often come to us with numerous questions and concerns.
 In this post, we discuss a few questions we commonly hear from injury victims.

 Q: What should I do if I was hurt in the accident?

 A: You should seek medical care for your injuries as soon as possible.
 Some injuries such as head, neck or back injuries can worsen unless you obtain prompt medical treatment.
 Be sure to tell the doctors about all of your injuries and any pain and discomfort stemming from the wreck: their records could help establish your claim for damages.
 Failing to get the care you need to recover could not only jeopardize your health, it could also negatively impact your claim.